skrodahl/NewTon/Docs/QR.md

 **Memory on older iPads:**
 - A 12MP photo loaded into an `Image` element, drawn to a canvas, and processed by jsQR creates multiple large buffers.
 On older iPads with limited memory, this could cause a brief freeze or, in extreme cases, a tab reload.
 The downscale mitigates this — the canvas is only 1000px, not the full 12MP.

+**User gesture chain (beta.1 lesson):**
+- Programmatic `fileInput.click()` does not work on iOS — WebKit requires a direct user gesture to trigger a file input.
+Beta.1 attempted this and failed silently, exposing the raw file input.
+Fixed by using a `<label for="...">` styled as a button, which iOS treats as a valid user gesture.

+**Image loading (beta.1 lesson):**
+- `URL.createObjectURL(file)` failed to load HEIF/HEIC photos on some iOS configurations, triggering `img.onerror`.
+Replaced with `FileReader.readAsDataURL()` which converts the file to a base64 data URL — more universally supported across iOS Safari versions.

 **Cancel flow:**
 - If the user opens the native camera via the file input and then dismisses it (taps Cancel in iOS camera UI), no `onchange` event fires.
 The scan modal remains visible with the hint text.
 The user must tap the Cancel button in the modal to return to the Chalker.
 This is expected behavior but may confuse first-time users.